Exploring OMOP concepts with R

 Challenge

-Lists the first ten rows of the concept table, listing concept_id, domain_id, vocabulary_id and standard_concept columns.
+List the first ten rows of the concept table, listing only the concept_id, domain_id, vocabulary_id, concept_class_id and standard_concept columns.

 R